 Cholangiocarcinoma cell death mechanisms

 My lab is focused on cell death in liver cancer, specifically cholangiocarcinoma, a malignant tumor arising in the bile duct epithelium.
 Clinically, this tumor is very difficult to treat and the prognosis is poor.
 In part, this is due to resistance of tumor cells to apoptosis upon chemotherapy or targeted therapy.
 Cholangiocarcinoma cells resist apoptotic signaling induced by TRAIL (a tumor surveillance death ligand), both through increased expression of anti-apoptotic microRNAs and through decreased expression of pro-apoptotic microRNAs.
 Further studies are investigating FGFR4 signaling in malignant disease progression.
 Decreased apoptosis signaling may impact the response to anti-tumor therapies, and reversing this resistance has the potential to improve treatment of this devastating disease.

-I have established a distinct line of investigation into dysregulation of microRNAs in cancer and the effects on cell death signaling in malignant and non-malignant liver processes.
+I have established a distinct line of investigation into dysregulation of microRNAs in cholangiocarcinoma and the effects on cell death signaling in malignant and non-malignant liver processes.
 MicroRNA levels are commonly altered in disease and these changes have the potential to affect hundreds of gene targets and significantly influence cell function.
 For instance, we discovered that Mcl-1 protein levels are decreased by microRNA-mediated silencing, and specifically that miR-29b targets Mcl-1 in cholangiocytes.
 This regulation is lost in malignant cells which have lower levels of miR-29b.
 Increasing the cellular miR-29b levels rendered malignant cells sensitive to TRAIL killing.